cpham97/microsoft-graph-docs/content/walkthroughs/xamarin.md

 **Class fields**

-Add these fields inside the AuthenticationHelper class:
+Make sure you have these fields inside the AuthenticationHelper class:

 ```c#
 public static string TokenForUser = null;